nosajio/writing/find-a-niche-2018-01-29.md

 title: "Find a Niche"
 ---

 What's the best way to start a successful startup?
-It might be more straightforward than you'd think.
+It could be more straightforward than you'd think.

 If you follow your intuition you might find yourself emulating eight figure tech companies.
-If it works for them it could work for anybody, right?
+What works for them will work for anybody, right?
 Emulation can work if you have luck on your side.
-If you don't, there's a more successful way to start a startup that I'll talk about in this post.
+But one day the luck will out and you'll have to actually solve a problem for yourself.
+Then it's game over.
+There's a more satisfying (and successful) way to start a startup that I'll talk about in this post.

 <div class="image">
   <img src="http://a.nosaj.io/niche/niche-definition.jpg" alt="" />
   <div class="caption">What's a niche?</div>
 </div>

-A niche is a small slice of the population (small when compared to the overall population.
-A million people can be a niche).
-A niche is defined by overlapping interests or behaviour.
+A niche is a small slice of the population (small when compared to the overall population; a million people can be a niche).
+A niche is defined by overlapping interests or behaviours.
 Here's some real world examples of niches:

 - Podcast listeners.
 - People that ride the bus to work.